 The Role of Mitochondria in Aging

-Mitochondria play a fundamental role in the cellular activities involved in aging, mostly through signaling and apoptosis.
-For example, mitochondria help regulate the self-destruction of cells, in a process called apoptosis.
+Mitochondria play a fundamental role in the cellular activities involved in aging, mostly through signaling and cell death.
+For example, mitochondria help regulate the self-destruction of cells, in a form of cell death called apoptosis.

 In addition to communicating with the host cell nucleus, mitochondria talk to each other, both inside the cell and without.
 To send messages to other cells and mitochondria throughout the body, mitochondria generate hormones that are transmitted through the bloodstream.